Bhaana Sidhu: Controversy

 Sidhu has been involved in at least eight separate cases since 2019, including four cases registered against him within a single week in January 2024.
 He was arrested on charges of extorting a Ludhiana-based immigration agent.
 Later that same day, Sidhu and his brother were also booked for extortion by the police in Mohali following a complaint lodged by another immigration agent.
 On January 26, a new extortion case was filed against him in Abohar.

 On February 3, 2024, a substantial group of demonstrators, including young people and farmers, obstructed the national highway near Jheormajra village in Sangrur.
 The protesters breached police barricades in an attempt to reach the chief minister's residence in Sangrur, demanding the release of Sidhu.
 On February 12, 2024, Bhaana Sidhu was granted bail by a court in Mohali, Following the court's decision, Sidhu was released from Patiala Jail.

+Sidhu is associated with Akali Dal (Waris Punjab De), and a FIR was registered by Chandigarh Police against him and 14 other members of the party after a major protest in Chandigarh on 29 July 2026.